1. What kind of Labs do you raise?

 6. How far in advance do we need to reserve a puppy?

 Once a planned breeding is announced on our future litters page, we start to accept puppy reservation requests.
 We accept 6 advanced reservations per litter and usually have a waiting list for ‘extra’ puppies.
 Therefore it is best to contact us as soon as you start thinking about adding a puppy to your family.
 There are a couple of advantages to planning ahead when seeking a Lab pup.
-Selection order is partly based on the order in which we receive your deposit (also taking into consideration your color, sex and personality preferences and the traits of the available puppies).
+In the event of a small litter, families with the longest-standing reservations will have priority.
 Also, reserving a puppy from a future litter will allow you time to puppy proof your home, make pick up arrangements, and plan around your babies schedule.
 Buying a puppy isn’t a decision to be taken lightly and shouldn’t be an impulsive choice.